-% add 6.375
+\$ add 6.375 \$ source /mit/6.375/setup.sh

-% source /mit/6.375/setup.csh

-You will be using subversion to manage your 6.375 laboratory assignments.
-Every student has their own repository which is not accessible to other students.
-You can checkout your personal subversion directory using the following command.
+We will be using git to manage your 6.375 laboratory assignments.
+Every student has their own bare repository on the course locker to use when submitting code.
+To work on your code start by making a local clone of the bare repository using the following command.